STRd6/stream/streamatorium.coffee.md

           word += character

 Connect the "end" of one pipeline to the begining of a new one.

-TODO: Explore this further, currently seems like a pain to hold a reference to a sink and carry it over as a source.
-Maybe if the constructor took names to refer to connectors so we could use them without carrying the instances ourselves, ex:
->     source pipe0 pipe1 TO("A")
->     FROM("A") pipe2 pipe3 STDOUT

     connector = ->
       atoms = []